Sam-Varghese/Notes/Git/git_notes.md

 <hr>

-- Generally, in order to merge a change, just push bracch to github using following code:
+- Generally, in order to merge a change, just push branch to github using following code:

 <hr>